kubeedge/examples/bluetooth-CC2650-demo/README.md

 4. Please ensure that bluetooth service of your device is ON

-5. Set 'bluetooth=true' label for the node (This label is a prerequisite for the scheduler to schedule bluetooth_mapper pod on the node)
+5. Set 'bluetooth=true' label for the node (This label is a prerequisite for the scheduler to schedule bluetooth_mapper pod on the node [which meets the hardware / software prerequisites] )

     ```shell
     kubectl label nodes <name-of-node> bluetooth=true